Ay320/python-fun/README.md

 6. The player loses if:
    - Their total exceeds 21.
    - The computer's score is higher without going over 21.

+# file 3 : HangMan
+This is a Python implementation of the classic **Hangman** game.
+The player must guess the letters in a randomly chosen word before they run out of lives.